Siege of Sparta: First day

 At the time of the invading army's entry into Laconia, Sparta was only lightly defended.
 The majority of the Spartan army had accompanied Areus on campaign in Crete, where the Lacedaimonians were supporting the polis of Gortyn.
 As such, Sparta must have seemed like an easy target to Pyrrhus.
 Arriving outside Sparta in the evening, Cleonymus advised Pyrrhus to attack immediately to take advantage of the dearth of defenders.
 Pyrrhus decided against launching an immediate offensive as he feared the destruction that would be wrought by his Gallic soldiers if they were to enter the city at night.
 Anticipating no resistance, Pyrrhus ordered his army to make camp and prepared to enter Sparta in the morning.

 The appearance of the Epirote army before their city caught the Spartans unprepared.
 Despite the Lacedaimonian gerousia being in favour of sending the women to Crete for their protection, this was opposed by Arachidamia, the former queen and grandmother of the Eurypontid King Eudamidas II, who ensured that the Spartan women would remain to assist with the protection of the city.
 After the arrangements for the women were reached, the Spartans began bolstering the settlement's defences.
 The defenders were aware that the Epiriotes had brought elephants and to counteract them, the older men and women dug a trench parallel to Pyrrhus' camp with wagons sunken into the ground at the flanks to hinder the enemy's advance.
 The trench was a formidable obstacle, spanning 800 feet in length with a depth of six feet and a width of nine feet.
-Pausanias recounts that the meagre Spartan garrison were assisted during the siege by allies who had arrived from Argos and Messene.
+Pausanias recounts that the meagre Spartan garrison was assisted during the siege by allies who had arrived from Argos and Messene.
 Additionally, the Spartans sent messengers to both Areus summoning him back to Sparta and to Antigonus, seeking assistance from him despite the fact that Sparta and Macedon had historically been enemies.